mradcliffe/grunt-crawl/README.md

 # grunt-crawl

-> Crawl a site with PhantomJS.
+> PhantomJS-based web crawler with support for sitemap, static content, and fragment routing.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`